FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/tags.md

 ## Description

-The set of tags assigned to *Tag Sources* that also account for potential provider-defined or user-defined tag evaluations.
+The set of tags assigned to *tag sources* that also account for potential provider-defined or user-defined tag evaluations.

 ## Content Constraints